ibm-cloud-docs/virtual-servers/vsi_deploy.md

 ---

 copyright:
-  years: 2018, 2021
+  years: 2018, 2022
-lastupdated: "2021-09-13"
+lastupdated: "2022-04-15"

-keywords: apps, deploy, virtual server, App Service, vsi, virtual machine, delivery pipeline, virtual deployment
+keywords:

 subcollection: virtual-servers

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # Deploying to a virtual server
 {: #deploying-to-a-virtual-server}

-If you have a Pay-As-You-Go account, you can use the {{site.data.keyword.cloud}} [App Service](https://{DomainName}/developer/appservice/starter-kits){: external} to deploy your apps to many types of environments, including virtual server instances.
-A virtual server instance emulates a bare metal machine and is a common deployment choice when you move on-premises workloads to the cloud.
+If you have a Pay-As-You-Go account, you can use the {{site.data.keyword.cloud}} [App Service](https://{DomainName}/developer/appservice/starter-kits){: external} to deploy your apps to many types of environments, including virtual servers.
+A virtual server emulates a bare metal machine and is a common deployment choice when you move on-premises workloads to the cloud.
 {: shortdesc}

-A virtual server instance offers better transparency, predictability, and automation for all workload types when compared to other configurations.
+A virtual server offers better transparency, predictability, and automation for all workload types when compared to other configurations.
 Combine it with a bare metal server to create unique workload combinations.
 For example, you can create high-performance database logic or machine learning with bare metal and GPU configurations that run a Debian Linux-based operating system.

-Provisioning a virtual server instance and deploying it can be a complex and time-consuming process, but you can get up and running quickly by using the {{site.data.keyword.cloud_notm}} App Service.
+Provisioning a virtual server and deploying it can be a complex and time-consuming process, but you can get up and running quickly by using the {{site.data.keyword.cloud_notm}} App Service.

-Services don't bind to the virtual server instance.
+Services don't bind to the virtual server.
 You cannot add services to an application in a virtual server.
-However, you can still use any {{site.data.keyword.cloud_notm}} service in an application that is running in a virtual server if you made the credentials available to the app that is running in the virtual server instance.
+However, you can still use any {{site.data.keyword.cloud_notm}} service in an application that is running in a virtual server if you made the credentials available to the app that is running in the virtual server.
 {: important}

 ## Deploying apps
 {: #create-deploy-vsi}

-The App Service provisions a virtual server instance for you, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.
+The App Service provisions a virtual server for you, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.

 1. [Create an app](/docs/apps?topic=apps-tutorial-scratch#tutorial-scratch){: external}.
 2. Click **Configure continuous delivery** from the App details page.